THE LOCKERS

 “Street dance”, the term coined by Locker member Toni Basil in an interview with Soul Publication (February 18th,1974), has now become accepted as a great American art form.
 It has been said that their ground breaking emergence on the scene "changed the face of dance", not only for street dancers, but dance in general.
 Yes, The Lockers are proud of their accomplishments and they guard their legacy.

-—-Throughout the Locker's career, while signed to the CMA/ICM agency, these seven members were then, and are now considered the only original Lockers: Don (Campbellock) Campbell, Toni Basil, Dave (Greg Campbellock Jr) Pope, Fred (Mr. Penguin AKA Rerun) Berry, Leo (Fluky Luke) Williamson, Bill (Slim the Robot) Williams, and Adolfo (Shabba-Doo) Quinones.
+Throughout the Locker's career, while signed to the CMA/ICM agency, these seven members were then, and are now considered the ONLY original Lockers: Don (Campbellock) Campbell, Toni Basil, Dave (Greg Campbellock Jr) Pope, Fred (Mr. Penguin AKA Rerun) Berry, Leo (Fluky Luke) Williamson, Bill (Slim the Robot) Williams, and Adolfo (Shabba-Doo) Quinones.

-To correct this misrepresentation of their history, please be informed that should it be discovered by any of the surviving members of the Lockers, that people other than those mentioned above are holding themselves out as original members of The Lockers, use The Lockers name falsely suggesting affiliation with the above dance group for self promotion or profit, or distorting the history of the dance group The Lockers or any of its individual members history with said group, they will pursue all available remedies."
+To correct any misrepresentation of their history, please be informed that should it be discovered by any of the surviving members of the Lockers, that people other than those mentioned above are holding themselves out as original members of The Lockers, use The Lockers name falsely suggesting affiliation with the above dance group for self promotion or profit, or distorting the history of the dance group The Lockers or any of its individual members history with said group, they will pursue all available remedies."
 As stated above, the foregoing information has been provided, presented, and approved by “the seven original Lockers that changed the face of dance”: Don Campbell, Toni Basil, Dave Gregory Pope, Leo Williamson, Adolfo Quinones, Bill Williams, and the Fred Berry Estate Circa 2009.
 Ratified and Legally Binding As Stated in 2009 —-TheLockersDance.com

-Gregory Bodell, esq.
+Gregory Bodell, esq. - RETIRED -

 Attorney at Law